verbiageecstatic/SlateStarCommentServer/README.md

 To fetch replies for a user, query http://ec2-52-15-236-75.us-east-2.compute.amazonaws.com/replies.
 This endpoint takes the following query string parameters:

-author_name: (required) the name of the author to fetch replies for
+`author_name` (required) the name of the author to fetch replies for

-from: (required) a unix timestamp in ms to fetch replies after
+`from` (required) a unix timestamp in ms to fetch replies after

-page_size: (defaults to 10) the number of replies to return.  replies are returned in ascending chronological order, starting from "from".
+`page_size` (defaults to 10) the number of replies to return.  replies are returned in ascending chronological order, starting from "from".

-page: (defaults to 1) which page of replies to return, in "page_size" chunks.
+`page` (defaults to 1) which page of replies to return, in "page_size" chunks.

 This endpoint returns an array of comments in the same format as returned by the Wordpress API's comments endpoint (documented here: https://developer.wordpress.org/rest-api/reference/comments/).